GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Construction of Cohomology Module Bases

 \section{Construction of Cohomology Module Bases}

 By definition, the equivariant cohomology of an equivariantly formal space $X$ is a free module over $S$.
 It is hence natural to look for an $S$-basis of $H_T^\bullet(X)$.
-This is the question we want to address in the generality of GKM-varieties.
+In this section, we address this question in the generality of GKM-varieties.